 Getting To The Afghanistan Wakhan Valley

-Crossing the border is best to do in the morning to leave you time to get the permits sorted in the Afghan Ishkashim so plan to stay a night in Ishkashim on the Tajik side the get up early to cross.
+Crossing the border is best to do in the morning to leave you time to get the permits sorted out in the Afghanistan Eshkashim, so plan to stay a night in Ishkashim on the Tajik side then get up early to cross.

 Take the shared taxi from Osh to Murghab for around $20 and then Murghab to Khorog for around $15 – 20.
 It will take roughly 20 hours total but is cheap and a beautiful drive.

-Head to Dushanbe overland by shared taxi it’s the best option.
+Head to Dushanbe overland by shared taxi is the best option.